hanbaeklee/ComputationLab/rbcassetirreversible/readme.txt

 % Method in the Sequence Space and Applications."

 This is the guideline of the solution code for the following model:
-"An RBC model with asset price, irreversibility, and endogenous labor supply."
+"An RBC model with asset price and irreversibility."

 The package is composed of
 1) main file ('runner.m')